-There are many Linux antivirus programs out there that are suitable for your needs.
-Below we have shortlisted the best 3 in our opinion antivirus apps for Linux that will keep your system safe from malware and other online threats.
+Many Linux antivirus programs are suitable for your needs.
+Below we have shortlisted the best 3, in our opinion, antivirus apps for Linux that will keep your system safe from malware and other online threats.

 Chkrootkit may look at the list of processes with a common utility like the

 ps command.
-During that same moment, it queries the kernel and requests the same information.
+Then, it queries the kernel and requests the same information during that exact moment.
 If there are any differences, this is suspected and marked as such.

-But if you are running a Linux-based file server or mail server, you will probably want to use antivirus software in order to protect the end users who use those services.
+But if you are running a Linux-based file server or mail server, you will probably want to use antivirus software to protect the end-users who use those services.